AppSecure-nrw/security-belts/yellow/test-of-components-regarding-known-vulnerabilities.md

 ## Benefits

--  Known vulnerabilities in used components are found and can be remedied.
+-  Known vulnerabilities in used components are found and can be fixed.
 -  The developed software is not vulnerable to well established attacks.

 ## Assessment